 Thousands of people a year are injured because of faulty products.
-Product liability cases are brought when a manufacturer is accused of inadequately designing, manufacturing or marketing their product to the consumer.
-An experienced attorney can help you recover compensation if you’ve been a victim of a faulty product.
+Product liability cases are brought when a manufacturer is accused of inadequately designing, manufacturing, or marketing their product to the consumer.
+An experienced attorney can help you recover compensation if you have been a victim of a faulty product.

-Companies, under product liability law in Nevada, have the responsibility to design and manufacture products that are safe to use and to inform consumers of any potential hazards.
+Under product liability law in Nevada, companies have the responsibility to design and manufacture products that are safe to use and to inform consumers of any potential hazards.
 If a product is defective and causes harm to the consumer, the consumer may have legal grounds to seek compensation.
 If you believe that a defective product has harmed you, then the Las Vegas personal injury lawyers of De Castroverde Accident & Injury Lawyers can help you.

 - Cars or other vehicles

 - Mechanical parts

 - Car tires

 - Medical equipment

 - Child strollers

 Three Common Types of Product Liability Cases